Skip to Content

 Moroccan immigration (aliyah) to Israel

-So, from 1948 to 1956 there was a large wave of immigration from Morocco to Israel via transit camps in Casablanca during which almost 35,000 Moroccan Jews immigrated to the newly formed Jewish state.
-Once Morocco declared its independence from France, Jews had to immigrate to Israel clandestinely and another 30,000 or so immigrated from 1956-1961.
+So, from 1948 to 1956, there was a large wave of immigration from Morocco to Israel via transit camps in Casablanca, during which almost 35,000 Moroccan Jews immigrated to the newly formed Jewish state.
+Once Morocco declared its independence from France, Jews had to immigrate to Israel clandestinely, and another 30,000 or so immigrated from 1956 to 1961.

-During a tragic night in January 1961, a ship smuggling 43 Moroccan Jews, and the Israeli representative helping them, sunk and the disaster caused the plight of Moroccan Jewry to make headlines worldwide.
+During a tragic night in January 1961, a ship smuggling 43 Moroccan Jews and the Israeli representative helping them sank, and the disaster caused the plight of Moroccan Jewry to make headlines worldwide.

-Under international pressure, Moroccan King Hassan II stopped preventing the emigration of Jews from Morocco and, from 1961-1964, 80,000 more Moroccan Jews immigrated to Israel.
+Under international pressure, Moroccan King Hassan II stopped preventing the emigration of Jews from Morocco, and from 1961 to 1964, 80,000 more Moroccan Jews immigrated to Israel.

 Served over rice or couscous, this dish can make your eyes roll to the back of your head. 🙂